nicevo/chat-bot/index.md

 This tutorial enables you to develop a chat bot for either Kik or Telegram.

+This is how bots work for both Kik and Telegram:

+1. Create a bot account for Kik or Telegram.
+During this simple process you will get an API key.
+    The API key is the bot's password when talking to the messaging platform (i.e. Kik or Telegram).
+1. Implement the messaging platform’s bot callback interface as a web service.
+You then publish this web service on a cloud provider (we will use Heroku in this tutorial).
+1. All messages sent to your bot will be delivered to your web service.

 There are some things in common regardless of whether or not you go for Kik or Telegram:

 *   We use a Python library which takes care of “the complicated stuff”.